-- (a) The form of the nuclear material, in particular, whether the nuclear material is in bulk form or contained in a number of separate items; its chemical composition and, in the case of uranium, whether it is of low or high enrichment; and its accessibility; - (b) The effectiveness of Iraq's accounting and control system, including the extent to which the operators of facilities are functionally independent of Iraq's accounting and control system; the extent to which the measures specified in Article 32 have been implemented by Iraq; the promptness of reports provided to the Agency; their consistency with the Agency's independent verifications; and the amount and accuracy of the material unaccounted for, as verified by the Agency; - (c) Characteristics of Iraq's nuclear fuel cycle, in particular, the number and types of facilities containing nuclear material subject to safeguards, the characteristics of such facilities relevant to safeguards, notably the degree of containment; the extent to which the design of such facilities facilitates verification of the flow and inventory of nuclear material; and the extent to which in formation from different material balance areas can be correlated; - (d) International interdependence, in particular, the extent to which nuclear material is received from or sent to other States for use or processing; any verification activities by the Agency in connection therewith; and the extent to which Iraq's peaceful nuclear activities are interrelated with those of other States; and - (e) Technical developments in the field of safeguards, including the use of statistical techniques and random sampling in evaluating the flow of nuclear material.
+- (a) the form of the nuclear material, in particular, whether the nuclear material is in bulk form or contained in a number of separate items; its chemical composition and, in the case of uranium, whether it is of low or high enrichment; and its accessibility; - (b) the effectiveness of the State's accounting and control system, including the extent to which the operators of facilities are functionally independent of the State's accounting and control system; the extent to which the measures specified in Article 32 have been implemented by the State; the promptness of reports provided to the Agency; their consistency with the Agency's independent verification; and the amount and accuracy of the material unaccounted for, as verified by the Agency;

+- (c) characteristics of the State's nuclear fuel cycle, in particular, the number and types of facilities containing nuclear material subject to safeguards, the characteristics of such facilities relevant to safeguards, notably the degree of containment; the extent to which the design of such facilities facilitates verification of the flow and inventory of nuclear material; and the extent to which information from different material balance areas can be correlated; - (d) international\interdependence, in particular, the extent to which nuclear material is received from or sent to other States for use or processing; any verification activities by the Agency in connection therewith; and the extent to which the State's nuclear activities are interrelated with those of other States; and - (e) technical developments in the field of safeguards, including the use of statistical techniques and random sampling in evaluating the flow of nuclear material.

-Iraq and the Agency shall consult if Iraq considers that the inspection effort is being deployed with undue concentration on particular facilities.
+The State and the Agency shall consult if the State considers that the inspection effort is being deployed with undue concentration on particular facilities.